meltano/meltano/docs/src/docs/contributor-guide.md

 The versions on <https://www.meltano.com> and in the package can be found inside the Meltano repository at [`src/meltano/core/bundle/discovery.yml`](https://gitlab.com/meltano/meltano/-/blob/master/src/meltano/core/bundle/discovery.yml).

 If you have a plugin you think should also be known to Meltano out of the box, you can contribute a change to that file.
+All you'll need is the [custom plugin definition](/docs/command-line-interface.html#how-to-use-custom-plugins) from your project's `meltano.yml`, which has the same format as known plugin definitions in `discovery.yml`.

 ### Changing discovery.yml